tranyennhi-1210/MIS-311/README.md

 # 🗂️ **Data Overview**
-The dataset represents transactional records from a supermarket chain with branches across three major cities: New York, Chicago, and Los Angeles.
-It captures details such as branch location, customer membership status, product categories, quantities purchased, and the total transaction price.
+This report analyzes the transactional data from a supermarket chain operating across three major metropolitan areas.
+The dataset provides a comprehensive look at consumer behavior and operational performance.
 ## Context:
 The data captures individual sale transactions, identifying where they occurred (Branch/City), who purchased them (Customer Type), and what was bought (Product Details).

+## Data Source:
+Internal sales logs covering branches in New York, Chicago, and Los Angeles.

 ## Dimensions:
 The raw dataset originally contained 242 rows and 8 columns.